-Speaking at the end of the third annual India, Brazil and South Africa (IBSA) summit, the leaders of the three countries criticized rich countries over what they described as a selfmade financial crisis.
+Speaking at the end of the third annual India, Brazil and South Africa (IBSA) summit, the leaders of the three countries criticized rich countries over what they described as a self-made financial crisis.
 "The ill-conceived decisions of a few have brought the international financial system to the brink of collapse," said South African president Kgalema Motlanthe.
 He said both developed and developing nations needed to address "what really went wrong" and caused "an unmitigated disaster."
 "As the developing world, we must accept that one-size-fits-all solutions prescribed to us by the developed world must be approached with a great deal of caution," said Motlanthe.
 Brazil's president Lula da Silva said many developing countries had become "victims of the global financial crisis generated by the rich countries."
 He said it was unfair that poorer nations had "to pay for the irresponsibility of speculators who have transformed the world into a gigantic casino."
 India's prime minister Manmohan Singh called for the reform of institutions such as the UN and the G8.
 "We need, more than ever before, a renewed effort to reform the institutions of international governance," he said.
 The three countries, which have not been directly affected by the global financial turmoil, want to serve as growth poles for each other and focus on their role in the evolving financial architecture.
-"We are meeting against the backdrop of the international financial crisis."
-Singh said.
-"Our voice on how to manage this crisis, in a way that does not jeopardize our developmental priorities, needs to be heard in international councils," Motlanthe said the leaders had come up with concrete plans to strengthen economic ties among the three nations.
+"We are meeting against the backdrop of the international financial crisis," Singh said.
+"Our voice on how to manage this crisis, in a way that does not jeopardize our developmental priorities, needs to be heard in international councils."
+Motlanthe said the leaders had come up with concrete plans to strengthen economic ties among the three nations.
 These were contained in the seven memoranda of understanding and agreements signed at the end of their meeting.
 48 (October 16, 2008, The Star)

-46 BBC Monitoring Former Soviet Union (October 28.
-2008), "Russian finance minister planning to meet UK counterpart at G20 summit."
+45 Yonhap English News (November 4, 2008), "S.Korea to attend G-20 meeting on financial cooperation."
+46 BBC Monitoring Former Soviet Union (October 28, 2008), "Russian finance minister planning to meet UK counterpart at G20 summit."

-Russia & CIS Business and Financial Newswire (October 24, 2008), "G20 finance minister to meet in Bazzil in early November-Lavrov."
+47 Russia & CIS Business and Financial Newswire (October 24, 2008), "G20 finance minister to meet in Brazil in early November-Lavrov."